RAJESHJOGI1200/RAJESHJOGI1200/README.md

 ---

 - 🔭 **What I Do**:
-  - Data Analysis and Visualization using Power BI and Excel.
+  - Data Analysis and Visualization using Power BI/Tableau and Excel.
   - ETL Process Design for transforming data into insights.
   - Data Exploration and Querying with SQL and Python.